-As a result of the above transactions, we own a 49.2% interest in Teekay LNG, including its 2% general partner interest.
-We maintain control of Teekay LNG by virtue of our control of the general partner and continue to consolidate this subsidiary.
+As a result of the 2010 direct equity placement and units issued to Exmar NV, our ownership of Teekay LNG has been reduced to 46.8% (including our 2% general partner interest) as of March 31, 2011.
+We maintain control of Teekay LNG by virtue of our control of the general partner and will continue to consolidate this subsidiary.
 Please read Item 18 - Financial Statements: Note 5 - Equity Offerings by Subsidiaries.